-The Company issued a series of securities under two separate master trusts.
-One of the trusts, the FFELP Master Trust, is secured by a pool of federally-guaranteed student loans originated under the Federal Family Education Loan Program.
-The other trust, the Private Master Trust (or Series 2006A) is secured by a pool of private student loans.
-The securities issued under these two master trusts are secured by the respective federal and private student loan portfolios, accrued interest on the loans, and other assets pledged as collateral in each of the respective trusts.
+The Company issued a series of securities pursuant to two separate master indentures of trusts.
+Series of issuances in years 2000-2005 and in 2007 are secured by a pool of federally-guaranteed student loans originated under the FFEL Program.
+The issuance in year 2006 (Series 2006A) is secured by a pool of private student loans.
+The securities issued pursuant to these master indentures of trusts are secured by the respective federal and private student loan portfolios, accrued interest on the loans, and other assets pledged as collateral in each of the respective trusts.

-The notes issued by the Company included senior and subordinate LIBOR rate notes and senior reset rate notes, all of which were issued at a fixed spread to 3-month LIBOR.
-The senior LIBOR rate notes issued under the FFELP Master Trust were issued at a fixed maturity with targeted amortization schedules.
+The securities issued by the Company included senior and subordinate LIBOR rate notes and senior reset rate notes, all of which were issued at a fixed spread to 3-month LIBOR.
+The senior LIBOR rate notes secured by federally-guaranteed student loans were issued at a fixed maturity with targeted amortization schedules.
 The Company also issued senior and subordinate auction rate notes with interest rates that are reset every 28 days based upon auction procedures.
 These securities have approximately forty-year maturities with prepayment at the option of the Company.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS

-As of and for the Years Ended September 30, 2021 and 2020
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS As of and for the Years Ended September 30, 2022 and 2021 (in thousands)

-(in thousands)